 There are several ethical aspects which play an important role in any form of research.
-For this research paper.
-The researchers made a note to the following aspects of ethical issues in a research process as in (e.g. Richardson & Godfrey [40]):
+For this research paper, the researchers made a note to the following aspects of ethical issues in a research process as in [38]:

-- Questions are defined before the interviews start and will not be altered to fit the results. - The research is explained to the participants before they agreed to participate. - Participants can refuse to participate at any stage of the research. - Participants will remain anonymous and their data will be treated as confidential based on their consensus. - All data will be treated with the utmost objectivity. - The university is leading if anything might happen which needs further clarification.
+- Questions are defined before the interviews start and will not be altered to fit the results. - The research is explained to the participants before they agreed to participate. - Participants can refuse to participate at any stage of the research. - Participants will remain anonymous and their data will be treated as confidential based on their consensus.